 The Chicago School of Professional Psychology

-The world has never been more of a global community as it is now.
+The world has never been more of a global community than it is now.
 With the simple touch of a button, we can join someone on the other side of the world in their personal space.
-This type of interconnectivity creates new relationships, and calls for a better understanding of what happens when cultures converge.
+This type of interconnectivity creates new relationships and calls for a better understanding of what happens when cultures converge.

 Three tracks of emphasis help to pin down your personal interests.
 Leadership is the main frame of the program, but you can also choose to specialize in Organizations & Systems or Trauma Services.
 Courses throughout all tracks will surround multicultural human behavior and mental health from a global perspective.